alan-turing-institute/hpc-landscape/DAWN/examples/multi_node_accelerate/README.md

 ## Setup

 Before starting the training script a Conda environment must be set up containing the required dependencies.
-This can be done by executing the `sbatch_initconda.sh` script using SLURM:
+This can be done by executing the `sbatch_initconda.sh` script using SLURM.

+Before running the script, replace <PROJECT_ID> with your project account on the 3rd line where it says “#SBATCH --account <PROJECT_ID>”.

 ```
 sbatch sbatch_initconda.sh